Skip to main content

 Advantages of solar energy

-In turn, the use of solar energy means reducing dependence on non-renewable fossil fuels.
-This helps to be less vulnerable to price fluctuations and contributes to maintaining a well-balanced energy mix.
+The use of solar energy means reducing our reliance on non-renewable fossil fuels.
+This helps to make us less vulnerable to price fluctuations and contributes to maintaining a well-balanced energy mix.

-Another major advantage is that it is a naturally generated energy source, and it can also be considered decentralised: solar energy can be managed in a variety of locations, from large photovoltaic fields to smaller commercial and residential installations.
+Another notable advantage is that it is a naturally generated source of energy, and can also be considered decentralised: solar energy can be harnessed in a variety of settings, from large-scale solar farms to smaller commercial and residential installations.
+Furthermore, both private individuals and businesses can generate their own electricity, which helps to create a more efficient electricity grid and leads to savings for consumers.

 How does solar energy work?